From borrowing books to downloading newspapers, ebooks and magazines, libraries offer a great free alternative to buying things you’ll only read once.

 Most libraries also now lend digital books and audiobooks.
 It’s a natural modernisation as we consume content digitally.
 Again this is free.
 FREE.

-Sadly at the moment you can’t download books for Kindles, but you can read them on most other devices.
+Sadly at the moment, you can’t download books for Kindles, but you can read them on most other devices.
 Often you need an app, which means you can read it on your tablet or smartphone.
 A couple of common services are BorrowBox and Libby by Overdrive.

 You use the same apps for audiobooks.
 If you were paying for a similar service – say Amazon’s Audible – you’d be paying £7.99 a month (though you can get a 30-day free trial with Audible).

 There’s also a music streaming service called Freegal.
-It looks a bit limited but, once more, it won’t cost you anything compare to other ad-free services like Spotify Premium.
+It looks a bit limited but, once more, it won’t cost you anything compared to other ad-free services like Spotify Premium.
 It’s not going to be on offer everywhere but it’s worth a look.

 3. Get free digital newspapers, magazines and comics

 Some libraries also have a service where you can read today’s newspapers online.
-Yes you can obviously head to the papers’ websites.
+Yes, you can obviously head to the papers’ websites.
 But if you like reading a paper in the layout you’d get in print, then this is a nice option and cheaper than forking out £2 to £3 at the newsagent.

 If your local authority doesn’t offer any or some of these, a few libraries will let you sign-up online to access these services without proving you live in the area.